Skip to content

 "input": {

-"body": {}, // map of request body fields as defined by API
+"body": {}, // JSON object in schema defined by API

 "header": {}, // map of request header fields